mtmanning93/craft-front/README.md

 was to begin the building process and help decide what features would be potentially included.

--   **Acceptance Criteria**: The acceptance criteria for a user story gives a clear indication of what the expected outcome for the user is, it contains no technical information with regards to completing the user story.
-However is clearly states what a user would expect in response.
+-   **Acceptance Criteria**: The acceptance criteria for a user story give a clear indication of what the expected outcome for the user is, it contains no technical information with regards to completing the user story.
+However, is clearly states what a user would expect in response.

--   **Tasks**: Once the user story was created and the acceptance criteria was assigned, the next step was to break it down into smaller tasks, all of which achievable in a day or less.
+-   **Tasks**: Once the user story was created and the acceptance criteria were assigned, the next step was to break it down into smaller tasks, all of which were achievable in a day or less.
 I created the tasks as a checkable list, making it visually clear, whilst developing the project, what the next step was.

 [Closed Issues list](https://github.com/mtmanning93/craft-front/issues?q=is%3Aissue+is%3Aclosed)
 | [Example user story](https://github.com/mtmanning93/craft-front/issues/2)